kingzamzon/docs/docs/intro/what-is-lit-protocol.md

 # What is Lit Protocol

+Lit Protocol is a system for creating decentralized key management networks, powered by threshold cryptography and secure encrypted virtualization.
+The Lit network provides a generalizable key management layer for encryption, compute, and programmable signing.

-Lit Protocol is distributed cryptography for encryption, compute, and programmable signing.
-As a generalizable key management layer, Lit provides developers with a comprehensive toolkit for managing sovereign identities on the open web.
+Developers can build on the Lit network with a comprehensive toolkit for managing digital assets and sovereign identities on the open web.

 ## Core Functionality